keen/keen-js/CONTRIBUTING.md

-# Keen IO Javascript Client
+# Keen IO JavaScript Client

 First off, thank you for considering contributing to this official Keen IO client.
 It's people like you that make Keen IO such a great tool.